Interpretation of Airborne Geophysical Data

 Documenting of Conclusions

-magnetic basement, and the tectonic history of the area.
-They are the result
+basement, and the tectonic history of the area.
+They are

 Preparation of a Final Report